borakilicoglu/moneytolia-frontend-case/README.md

 Once the server is running, open your browser and navigate to `http://localhost:4200/`.
 The application will automatically reload whenever you modify any of the source files.

-### Mock API

-The application currently uses a mock API for development purposes.
-To use the real API:

-1. Set `useMockApi = false` in the AuthService
-2. Configure the correct API endpoint in the service files

 ### Code Scaffolding

 Angular CLI includes powerful code scaffolding tools.
 To generate a new component, run: